michaelford85/mongodb-atlas-ansible-role/README.md

 ##### requirements.yml

 Specifies the Ansible collections required by this project, ensuring all necessary modules and plugins are available.
-Install these dependencies with `ansible-galaxy collection install -r requirements.yml`.
+Install these dependencies with `ansible-galaxy install -r requirements.yml`.
 ```
+---
 roles:
   - name: mongodb-atlas-ansible-role
     src: git+https://github.com/michaelford85/mongodb-atlas-ansible-role.git